In this document

 Angular reflection losses occur due to the angle of incidence effects on the surface of PV modules.
 These losses are significant because they affect the resulting radiation reaching the PV module cell.

 Solargis Evaluate employs the Martin and Ruiz model to estimate angular reflection losses.
 This model uses an angular loss coefficient, which is estimated by Solargis based on the properties of the PV module surface, particularly its soiling.
+For bifacial energy systems, the simulation is done separately for the front and rear sides.

 Spectral correction